-The Board has ultimate responsibility and accountability for the management and governance of technology and information.
-Technology and information management and governance are essential for Sanlam to achieve its strategic objectives.
+The Board has the ultimate responsibility and accountability for the management and governance of technology and information.
+The governance of technology and information are essential for Sanlam to achieve its strategic objectives.
 The Board exercises oversight and direct the strategic and operational use of technology and information to ensure that opportunities derived from the use of technology and information are maximised.
-Technology and information management as well as the governance thereof are supported by the Board and management structures within the businesses.
+Technology and information management as well as the governance thereof are supported by the Board and governance structures within the businesses.

 The Risk and Compliance committee, supported by the Group IT Steering committee, is responsible for technology and information governance.
-It oversees the management of Sanlam's top technology and information risks, including risks involved in major change programmes.
-The committee oversees the Group's technology and information strategy, establishes cyber-resilience as well as overseeing architectural and operational excellence.
+It oversees the management of Sanlam's top technology and information risks, including those risks involved in major change programmes.
+The Risk and Compliance committee oversees the Group's technology and information strategy, establishes cyberresilience as well as overseeing architectural and operational excellence.
 The Audit, Actuarial and Finance committee provides assurance that the management and governance of technology and information are in place and effectively applied in the Sanlam Group.
-This is also to ensure data integrity which forms an integral part of the Group's external reporting, that is aimed at meeting the legitimate and reasonable information needs of its material stakeholders.
+This is also to ensure data integrity, which forms an integral part of the Group's external reporting which is predominantly aimed at meeting the legitimate and reasonable information needs of its material stakeholders.

-Technology and information risks and opportunities are addressed by the federated model, wherein cluster businesses execute their specific change projects aimed at effectively delivering Sanlam's strategy.
+Technology and information risks and opportunities are addressed by the federated operating model, wherein cluster businesses execute their specific change projects aimed at effectively delivering and complementing Sanlam's strategy.
 External auditors and internal audit perform assessments as part of the Group's combined assurance model.
-All significant technology and information-related audit findings are reported to the Risk and Compliance committee as well as the Audit, Actuarial and Finance committee, which ensures that these are addressed accordingly.
+All significant technology and information-related audit findings are reported to the Group IT Steering committee, the Risk and Compliance committee as well as the Audit, Actuarial and Finance committee, which ensures that these are addressed accordingly.